bprafferty/IntroToMachineLearning/README.md

 a great reference tool to see what kind of algorithms one should test based upon the statistical patterns.
-By running determineAlg.py afterwards, the scientist can see test their hypothesis by running several algorithms and come to a conclusion as to which works best for the data at hand.
-Lastly, run predict.py and only use the algorithm that proved most accurate to create a model that predicts a variable based upon others.
+By running determineAlg.py afterwards, the scientist can test their hypothesis by running several algorithms and come to a conclusion as to which works best for the data at hand.
+Lastly, run predict.py which only uses the algorithm that proved most accurate.
 In this example, the type of flower is predicted based upon the size of sepals and petals, which ultimately yielded a 96.7 accuracy rating while using the Support